movefuns/movefuns/README.md

 2. Submit a feature request, such as a codec function, an algorithm function.
 3. Implement feature or fix bug.

+### How to add new module to starcoin-framework:

+1. Add New Move module to `sources` dir, such as `MyModule.move`.
+2. Write Move code and add unit test in the module file.
+3. Add an integration test to [integration-tests](../integration-tests) dir, such as: `test_my_module.move`.
+4. Run the integration test `mpm integration-test test_my_module.move `.
+5. Run script `./script/build.sh` for build and generate documents.
+6. Commit the changes and create a pull request.

 You can view our [Code of Conduct](./CODE_OF_CONDUCT.md).